dacer521/flaskWeatherApp/README.md

 Sea level

+I attempted to create a 5 day forecat, however, the API I am using only provides the 1 day forecast in the free version, so I was inhibited from adding it.

 **Requirements**

 Ensure you have the necessary dependencies installed to run the app.
 Refer to the requirements.txt file for details.